 Leah is responsible for management of program strategy, stakeholder relations, research and day-to-day operations – making her an incredibly valuable part of the MWB team.
 She is a seasoned facilitator, leading MWB’s professional development programs and Facilitator Certification trainings, globally, including at the University of Toronto’s School of Continuing Studies.
 Leah directs MWB’s research projects in Canada and the United States – including the Prevention and Early Intervention Program for Psychoses (PEPP) at London Victoria Hospital, Ontario.
 In her spare time, you can find Leah reading, lifting and enjoying the city with her dog, Stanley.

-Senior Advisor and Global Facilitator
+Music Advisor and Global Facilitator

 Gary is an integral member of the Mindfulness Without Borders since its inception in 2007.
 He has led workshops and trainings in select locations in Rwanda, Uganda, Nigeria, U.S, and Canada, including, AVEGA, Hope North Academy, Toronto Catholic District School Board and the York Regional Police Department.
 As an educator, Gary teaches in the Expressive Arts Department of Fleming College and lectures at various universities in Canada and abroad.